 In Live Mode, Sims can be controlled and their life can progress.
 The player has control over pretty much every aspect of the life of their sim, including the speed that the time passes, this is useful to fast forward boring parts of the day, such as sleep, watching TV and much more.
 In live mode sims can interact with other sims, create relationships, families, get jobs, gain skills and so much more.
 The player can decide the fate of the sims that they have control of, whether the sim will live happily ever after or whether the sims life will take a more sinister turn.

 Unlike all of the previous sims games, the Sims 4 does not offer a way to easily use downloads.
 “Downloads” are files in which you modify the game, you can find clothes, objects, sims and much more online, and this can make your base game much more enjoyable and personalised, which is a major flaw for the sims 4.

-The Sims uses a cartoon like appearance for its gameplay.
-Compared to games released around the same time, the graphics really lack in realism.
-Even as cartoons, the characters can sometimes look a little fake and juvenile.
+The Sims uses a cartoon-like appearance for its gameplay.
+Compared to games released around the same time, the graphics really lack realism.
+Even in cartoons, the characters can sometimes look a little fake and juvenile.
 I think with improved visuals, the Sims gaming experience could really be enhanced.

 Is It Worth It?

 Is The Sims 4 Worth it?
 The Sims 4 is currently retailing for £34.99.

 In my opinion, it’s not really worth the money.
 There are only minor changes from previous Sims games, and you can get a copy of the sims 3 for only £10.
 Maybe with the expansions The Sims 4 may improve, and be worth spending the money on?
 For die-hard Sims fans, it is worth the play to experience the few new features, such as click

 and drag create-a-sim, emotionally driven activities, and a streamlined build mode